 Design Element Class I Div 2 Class II Div 2

-Primary hazard Gas/vapor ignition Dust ignition
+Primary hazard Gas/vapor ignition Dust ignition / dust layer heating

 Fixtures rated for one class are not automatically safe for the other.
+Always match the fixture listing to the hazard class/division in the area classification documentation.

 Matching the Fixture to the Hazard Profile